cnobile2012/dcolumn/docs/source/usage.rst

 Pseudo Models (Choices)
 =======================

-If the *Choice* mechanism is used the pseudo models that you will build need to subclass ``BaseChoice`` and the managers ``BaseChoiceManager``.
+If the *Choice* mechanism is used the pseudo models that you build need to subclass ``BaseChoice`` and the managers ``BaseChoiceManager``.

 These pseudo models let you create a list of choices somewhat similar to the standard Django choice that can be used in Django model fields.

 There are two ways to set the ``VALUES`` manager class member object as shown below.
 The first method permits only one field in the pseudo model and the second method permits multiple fields.
+See :example-code:`GitHub
+<books/choices.py>` for example code.

 .. code::